NillionNetwork/cra-nillion/README.md

 Update your newly created .env with environment variables outout in your terminal by nillion-devnet

 ```
+REACT_APP_API_BASE_PATH=/nilchain-proxy

-# replace with values from nillion-devnet
+# replace with values from nillion-devnet or for Nillion Testnet

 REACT_APP_NILLION_CLUSTER_ID=
 REACT_APP_NILLION_BOOTNODE_WEBSOCKET=